ad988x/udacity_nano/README.md

 # How to Run Fresh_Tomatoes

-This **README File** describes and demonstrates how to run a phyton program that poplulates your favorite movies posters, storyline and trailer in a _URL_.
+This **README File** describes and demonstrates how to run a phyton file that poplulates your favorite movies posters, storyline and trailer in a _URL_.

 ## First Dowloads

-Before running the python program fresh_tomatoes to show your favorite movies, there are 3 downloads that will need to be saved:
+Before running the python file fresh_tomatoes to show your favorite movies, there are 3 downloads that will need to be saved:
 ```
 ~ fresh_tomatoes.py
 ~ media.py